 This lovely and hypnotic film, shot in 16mm black and white by Emmy award winning cinematographer Nels Anderson, won an Honorable Mention Award at the Philadelphia International Film Festival and was an official entry at the New York International Independent Film and Video Festival (both in 1997).

-A counterpoint between sound and image, music and cinematography.
+Largo and Presto is a counterpoint between sound and image, music and cinematography.

 It is also worth mentioning that the person who created the finished film - decided its post-production audio and visual sequences - is the very same person you see in the film playing the piano.